Mechanical Engineering Program

 Science (20 units minimum)

 Must include both chemistry and physics, with a depth in at least one (a depth is defined as three courses).
-The general chemistry course requirement is met by taking CHEM 31X, or ENGR 31, or by taking both CHEM 31A and CHEM 31B.
+The general chemistry course requirement is met by taking CHEM 31X or by taking both CHEM 31A and CHEM 31B.
 Students who choose to take CHEM31A/B should note that, though it is allowed to count all 8-10 units toward the science unit minimum, these two courses combined are considered one quarter worth of chemistry: A depth in chemistry is fulfilled by taking CHEM 31+33+ a higher level course.
-See the Mathematics and Science Requirement on pages 6-9 of the 2015-16 UG handbook for details.
+See the Mathematics and Science Requirement on pages 37-43 of the 2016-17 UG handbook for details.

 Physics Depth: Students without advanced placement in Physics take PHYSICS 41, 43, & 45.
 Students with advanced placement should refer to the AP chart in the Stanford Bulletin for placement details.
 Note that only a score of 4 or 5 on the AP Physics C exam (not AP Physics B), will place a student out of a 40-series class requirement.

 Chemistry Depth: Students opting to take chemistry as their science depth must also take one quarter of physics from the 40 (calculus-based) series.
 Courses from the Physics 20 series are not allowed.